alukosdev/ccsp/concepts/cloud/cloud-infrastructure-components/virtualization.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Virtualization
+# Virtualization*

 Virtualization can help with the following business problems: